aisec-private/training-with-constraints/README.md

 ```
 pip install -r requirements.txt
 ```
-To properly save the datasets and models create the following structure of folders:
+To properly save the datasets and models create the following structure of folders using ```createFolders.sh```:
 ```
 .
 ├── datasets